ugabb/First-Project-In-React/README.md

 # First-Project-In-React
-The places that a i loved to visit
+The places that a i loved to visit.
+## This project was created with React.